GladyBarrios/Telco_Classification_Project/README.md

    - converting certain collumns to a correct data type
    - creat dummy variables for certain functions
-   - do a train validate test split on the data Missing values - in the dataset there are no missing values
+   - do a train validate test split on the data
+- Missing values - in the dataset there are no missing values, no further action was taken
+- Doint data split, spilitting data to train validate and test -there is a need to stratify the data so in this case we will stratify by "churn"

-Explore
+### Explore

+Here are my Questions I aimed to answer with my exploration and the type of statistical test I did
+  - all of these questions do have a visualization
+1.

+2.

+3.

+4.

+### Modeling
+ My base line prediction is at 73%
+In my modeling portion I did three Classification Models Decision Tree
+Randm Forest
+K-Nearest-Neighbors
+I am going to determing the best one over best accuracy